 What It’s Like Watching An Angkor Wat Sunrise

 Everyone is now quiet; waiting, watching and hungry.
 Stomachs are grumbling, including mine.
 We left the hotel before breakfast was served.
 There is a girl touting coffee to the crowds, it sounds tempting and we do fancy a caffeine fix but wary of the water origin.
 Yesterday we watched a woman dipping water from the unhealthy looking lake at the front of the temple – so we give the coffee a miss.

 Now I start to hear yawns and a little girl behind us repeatedly asking her mum, “when is Mr Sun coming?”

 Then the sun starts peeping through the lotus towers and cameras go wild.
 It looks like liquid gold spilling over one of the world’s most revered religious sites.
 A magnificent structure, built eons ago in the 12th century.
 It’s so overwhelming I feel we should applaud.

 Then, just as quickly as ‘Mr Sun’ arrives the crowds disperse.
 But we hang around to savour the moment.
-A truly a magical moment, and so worth getting out of bed for.
+We timed it perfectly, the planets aligned and the weather gods gave us perfect skies.
+A truly a magical moment that was so worth getting out of bed for.